tcorodrigues/LabMate.ML/README.txt

 LabMate.AI was designed to help identifying optimized conditions for chemical reactions.

-The software is written in the Python 2.7 programming language and uses the following dependencies:
+The software is written in the Python 2.7 programming language and uses the following dependencies, which should be installed:

 - NumPy (>= 1.11.3)
 - Pandas (>= 0.19.2)